 Mt.
 Fuji - A Sacred Site and Artistic Inspiration

-A trip to Japan wouldn’t be complete without seeing Mt.
-Fuji, whether from Lake Kawaguchiko in Yamanashi, the bullet train traveling between Tokyo and Kyoto, or even from a high vantage point in Tokyo.
+Mt.
+Fuji, a sacred mountain and artistic inspiration, is one of the most renowned world heritage sites in Japan.
 The mountain has been a profound source of inspiration for artists, including Hokusai, whose renowned ukiyo-e print ‘The Great Wave Off Kanagawa’ features Mt.
 Fuji prominently.
 Recognized by UNESCO for its artistic significance, Mt.
 Fuji has captivated generations.

 In addition to its artistic allure, Mt.
 Fuji is spiritually significant.
 Buddhist pilgrims have traditionally visited Sengen-jinja shrines and climbed the mountain to honor the Shinto deity Asama no Okami, believed to have resided in its crater.
 While climbing is possible during the summer, most hikers begin their journey from the fifth station, located halfway up the mountain.

-Gusuku Sites and Associated Historical Properties of the Ryukyu Kingdom
+Gusuku Sites & Associated Historical Properties of the Ryukyu Kingdom

 The Gusuku Sites are significant sacred and historical landmarks from the Ryukyu Kingdom, now known as Okinawa.
 These UNESCO sites preserve the history of the Ryukyu Kingdom from the 12th to the 17th centuries and include nine key monuments, with four located in Naha.